How can I help?

 Whistleblowing (‘Public Interest Disclosure’)

-We are committed to high standards of openness, probity and accountability.
+We are committed to high standards of openness, integrity and accountability.

-Whistleblowing facilitates concerns to be confidentially raised where there is suspected wrongdoing, risk or malpractice at work, whether this has happened, is happening or is likely to happen in the future.
+Whistleblowing is the disclosure of information which relates to suspected wrongdoing, risk or malpractice at work.
+This may relate to something that has happened, is happening now, or is likely to happen in the future.
+Concerns raised under the Whistleblowing Policy are distinct from personal grievances.

 1. Whistleblowing Policy